 What is a Root Canal?

-The purpose of a root canal procedure is to remove an infection from your tooth and prevent future infections.
+Root canal, also known as endodontic therapy, is a dental procedure to save a damaged or infected tooth.
+It involves removing the pulp and nerve inside the tooth, cleaning and disinfecting the area, and sealing it.
+This treatment is typically recommended when a tooth’s pulp is damaged due to decay or infection.
 In the case that the decay in one of your tooth has progressed to the point that the tooth is in danger of being lost, a root canal procedure can save the tooth and restore it to functionality.

 How Do I Know if I Need a Root Canal Treatment

-A root canal treatment is generally employed in situations in which your tooth has suffered extensive decay.
+A root canal treatment is generally employed when your tooth has suffered extensive decay.
 If you are experiencing any of the following symptoms, you should consider asking for a root canal:

 - Throbbing or spontaneous pain